mbb10324/react-figura/README.md

 ## Description
 Figura is a library of react components intended to streamline forms, form validation, and form submission all in a easy to use fully customizable library.
+Figura is created using react, typescript, and tailwind css.
 ## Installation
 Run the following command:
 `npm install react-figura --save`